How do I file a report of an alleged Code of Conduct violation?

 Where is the Office of Student Conduct located?

-The Office of Student Conduct is located on the 5th floor of Memorial Hall.
-Enter from the Hooper Street entrance and take the elevator to the 5th floor.
+The Office of Student Conduct is located in room 247 of Memorial Hall.
+Enter from the Hooper Street entrance and enter the hallway straight through the double doors. .

 How are incidents reported to the Office of Student Conduct?